seumoo/virtual-world-thesis/README.md

 ## Results

-From my thesis research, I created a virtual world that helped facility managers streamline facility operations.
+My thesis research created a virtual world that helped facility managers streamline facility operations.
 Managers could interact with equipment to view real-time facility data and monitor equipment health without physically being at the site.
 Viewing equipment data remotely allowed facility managers to detect issues quickly and identify faulty systems.
 Integrating pipe system logic was also valuable for facility managers to identify defective pipe segments from valves.